jupyter/docker-stacks/docs/using/recipes.md

   When running the image with Singularity, the container uses your host username inside the container.
   Therefore, the bind target is `/home/${USER}/work` instead of the usual `/home/jovyan/work`.

-- `--containall` starts the container in a fully isolated environment, ignoring most of the host’s filesystem and environment except for explicitly bound paths.
+- `--containall` starts the container in a fully isolated environment, ignoring most of the host's filesystem and environment except for explicitly bound paths.
   By default, Singularity would bind your home directory automatically.
   If you have Python packages installed there, this may cause conflicts with packages inside the container.
   Using `--containall` avoids such interference.